ActiveAge/AVIS-Connect/README.md

 # AVIS Connect?
-It is not easy to connent to bluetooth device from Web-based Application as lacking hardware instruction support.
-But for most EMR systems, vital-sign will be read via bluetooth devices, lacking of bluetooth support might lead inconvience and ineffencience, not mention about risk of typing error.
-AVIS Connect provides a solutuon to web-based EMR or nursing system.
-It reads vital-sign from varities of vital-sign equipments, then transfer them into simple APIs for developer to intergrate.
+It is not easy to connect to Bluetooth devices from a web-based application due to the lack of hardware instruction support.
+However, in most EMR systems, vital signs are read via Bluetooth devices.
+The absence of Bluetooth support may cause inconvenience and inefficiency, not to mention the risk of typing errors.
+AVIS Connect provides a solution for web-based EMR or nursing systems.
+It reads vital signs from various medical devices and converts them into simple APIs for developers to integrate.

 ## How to integrate AVIS Connect?
-It will be as easy as embedding following javascript codes into your system.
+Integration is as easy as embedding the following JavaScript code into your system.
-Please refer to AVISSample.html, AVISSample.js for full sample.
+Please refer to AVISSample.html and AVISSample.js for complete examples.
 ```JavaScript
 Receiver = class extends AVISReceiver {
     constructor() {